Floraaah/theory-lab/philosophical-structure-notes/ideal-material-collapse-after-the-third-rupture.md

 post-systemic thought sees a single process:
 **energy–meaning co-translation**.

-To exist is to maintain the capacity for such translation—
+To exist is to maintain the capacity for such translation —
-to breathe across discontinuities without dissolving into noise.
+to breathe across discontinuities without collapsing into silence or noise.
 Matter becomes the rhythm of this endurance;
 consciousness, the syntax that lets endurance be named.